Water jacket furnace (metallurgy): History

-In the mid 19th Century, most non-ferrous smelting was done using reverberatory furnaces.
-Blast furnaces were used to smelt sulphide copper ore in the Harz Mountains of Germany.
-The mines at Burra in South Australia tried to adopt the technology, in 1847, but without success because the German furnace design, using horse-powered bellows to provide the air blast, was not well suited to their carbonate copper ore.

 The 'water jacket' blast furnace design for non-ferrous smelting arose in North America, during the 1870s, and an alternative name for it, in Australia, was 'American water jacket furnace'.
 The design evolved from earlier German cupola furnace designs, with the distinguishing innovation being a well-controlled cooling of the furnace shell.

 Water jacket furnaces began to be common in the later part of the century, from the 1880s, particularly for smelting sulphide ores.
 Unlike reverberatory furnaces, water jacket furnaces could be made in a factory and then assembled at site.

 Not all situations and ores were well-suited to water jacket furnace operation.
 Some attempts to apply them were costly failures, such as at the North Lyell mine, at Crotty, Tasmania, and Lloyd's Mine at Burraga and the Overflow Mine at Bobadah, both in New South Wales.
 However, the furnaces were hugely successful, when well applied, such as at the vast Anaconda Copper Mine, in Butte, Montana, the Mt Lyell Mine in Tasmania, and at many other mines.

 Water jacket furnaces only ever partially displaced reverberatory furnaces in the copper industry, until both furnace types were displaced, almost entirely, by flash smelting, between around 1949 and 1980.